Better-Therapy/commune-subnet/README.md

 ---

-Join Us and Grow with #Bettertherapy
+Join Us and Grow with #BetterTherapy
-At Bettertherapy, we aim to redefine mental health support by combining advanced AI with the power of human insight.
+At BetterTherapy, we aim to redefine mental health support by combining advanced AI with the power of human insight.
 Together, we can create a more compassionate and effective approach to well-being.